Home›Articles›Comparison›FD vs RD

 FD vs RD: Which Is Better for Short-Term Savings?

 FD vs RD compared across returns, flexibility, liquidity, and tax treatment for FY 2026-27.
-Includes a calculation example and verdict for salaried savers in India.
+Includes a calculation example for salaried savers.

 Overview

 Fixed Deposits (FD) and Recurring Deposits (RD) are the two most popular short-to-medium-term savings instruments for Indian households.
-Both are offered by banks and post offices, both carry near-zero risk, and both earn a fixed interest rate over a defined tenure.
+Both come from banks and post offices, both carry near-zero risk, and both earn a fixed interest rate over a defined tenure.
 The core difference is simple: an FD requires a one-time lump sum, while an RD accepts fixed monthly instalments.

 Side-by-Side Comparison